rui-ferreira/template-play2-react-typescript/README.md

 The best and usual approach to create a production distributable in Play is to use the `dist` task.
 This task builds a binary version of your application that you can deploy to a server without any dependency on SBT, the only thing the server needs is a Java installation.

 To build the frontend assets production-ready, we use `webpack -p`.
-Unfortunately, there's no simple way to automate this in the SBT stages, so it would run only when `sbt dist` was called.
-This means you first need to build the frontend assets and then run the SBT `dist task`, like follows:
+Unfortunately, there's no simple way to automate this in the SBT stages in a way that it would run only when `sbt dist` is called.
+This means you first need to build the frontend assets and then run the SBT task, as follows:

     cd frontend
     yarn run dist